Clean-Pick/React-Pokedex/README.md

 ## For devs

-### Import & install project in you IDE :
+### Import & install the project in your IDE :
-* open IDE's terminal an paste
+* open IDE's terminal and paste
   ```
   git clone git@github.com:Clean-Pick/React-Pokedex.git
   ```